yeti-switch/doc/docs/en/yeti-ui-routing.rst

     Next Rate
         Rate (in currency units per second) for tariffication of :ref:`Next Interval <dialpeer_next_interval>` for this *Dialpeer*.
     Lcr Rate Multiplier
-        Value of this field (numeric) is used during building of Dialpeers rating for routing call on the basis of least-cost routing (LCR).
+        Value of this field (numeric) is used during building of Dialpeers rating (sorting of Dialpeers) for routing call on the basis of least-cost routing (LCR).
 This value is used for multiplying :ref:`Next Rate <dialpeer_next_rate>` value only during building of Dialpeers rating and doesn't effect on final cost of call.
-        **TODO** - need to clarify.

     .. _dialpeer_connect_fee: